Michael Servetus

 He is renowned in the history of several of these fields, particularly medicine.
 His work on the circulation of blood and his observations on pulmonary circulation were particularly important.
-He participated in the Protestant Reformation, and later rejected the Trinity doctrine and mainstream Catholic Christology.
-After being condemned by Catholic authorities in France, he fled to Calvinist Geneva where he was denounced by John Calvin himself and burned at the stake for heresy by order of the city's governing council.
+He participated in the Protestant Reformation, and later rejected the doctrine of the Trinity and mainstream Catholic Christology.

+After being condemned by Catholic authorities in France after the publication of the Restitutio, he fled to Calvinist Geneva in 1553.
+He was denounced by John Calvin, a principal instigator of the Protestant Reformation, and burned at the stake for heresy by order of the city's governing council.
+The full culpability of Calvin in the execution has been the subject of historical debate.

 Life

 Early life and education

-For a long time, it was held that Servetus was probably born in 1511 in Villanueva de Sigena in the Kingdom of Aragon, present-day Spain.
-The day of 29 September has been conventionally proposed for his birth, due to the fact that 29 September is Saint Michael's day according to the Catholic calendar of saints, but there is no evidence supporting this date.
+By tradition, Servetus was born in 29 September 1511 in Villanueva de Sigena in the Kingdom of Aragon, present-day Spain.
+The day of has been conventionally proposed for his birth as it is Saint Michael's day according to the Catholic calendar of saints, but there is no direct evidence supporting the date.
 Some sources give an earlier date based on Servetus' own occasional claim of having been born in 1509.
 However, in 2002 a paper published by Francisco Javier González Echeverría and María Teresa Ancín suggested that he was born in Tudela, Kingdom of Navarre.
 It has also been held that his true name was De Villanueva according to the letters of his French naturalization (Chamber des Comptes, Royal Chancellorship and Parlement of Grenoble) and the registry at the University of Paris.

 The ancestors of his father came from the hamlet of Serveto, in the Aragonese Pyrenees.
 His father was a notary of Christian ancestors from the lower nobility (infanzón), who worked at the nearby Monastery of Santa Maria de Sigena.
 It was long believed that Servetus had just two brothers: Juan, who was a Catholic parish priest, and Pedro, who was a notary.
-But, it has been recently documented that Servetus actually had two more brothers (Antón and Francisco) and at least three sisters (Catalina, Jeronima, and Juana).
-Although Servetus declared during his trial in Geneva that his parents were "Christians of ancient race", and that he never had any communication with Jews, his maternal line actually descended from the Zaportas (or Çaportas), a wealthy and socially relevant family from the Barbastro and Monzón areas in Aragon.
+But it has been recently documented that Servetus actually had two more brothers (Antón and Francisco) and at least three sisters (Catalina, Jeronima, and Juana).
+Although Servetus declared during his trial in Geneva that his parents were "Christians of ancient race", and that he never had any communication with Jews, his maternal line actually descended from the Zaportas (or Çaportas), a wealthy and socially relevant Converso family from the Barbastro and Monzón areas in Aragon.
 This was demonstrated by a notarial protocol published in 1999.

 Servetus' family used a nickname, "Revés", according to an old tradition in rural Spain of using alternate names for families across generations.
 The origin of the Revés nickname may have been that a member of a (probably distinguished) family living in Villanueva with the surname Revés established blood ties with the Servet family, thus uniting both family names for the next generations.